-The harsh truth is finding web design clients takes time.
-Finding the right clients can take months or years.
+The harsh truth is finding the right web design clients takes time.
+Finding high-paying, low-stress clients can take months or even years.

 And unlike learning the technical side of WordPress or websites, there is often no clear “right” or “wrong” to how you approach client acquisition.

 Things don’t universally work, because there is this major variable in business – HUMANS!

 You truly need to earn every dollar you bring in as a freelancer, entrepreneur or business owner.